VISWESWARAN1998/Simple-Yet-Hackable-WhatsApp-api/README.md

 ## Sending Customized Messages in Bulk ie Dynamic Batch Messaging

 ### Suppose you have a csv file like this
-**The csv file must have a header , see below example (line 1 is header) The csv file must have a NAME coloumn**
+(You can export CSV from MS Excel, LibreOffice and Google Sheets) **The csv file must have a header , see below example (line 1 is header) The csv file must have a NAME coloumn**
 (the name which is saved in your phone)